-During the final exam days at the end of each semester, students are required to attend all class periods.
-The state requires that we operate a full day of attendance, excluding lunch periods, to qualify for Average Day Attendance reimbursement.
-D204 has a Closed Campus Policy that does not allow students to leave and then to return to school for exam periods only.
+During the final exam days at the end of each semester, students are required to attend all class periods except for lunch and options periods.

 Students will not be excused to leave campus unless they have a note indicating the time and reason for absence before leaving school.
 The House Secretary will not take phone calls excusing students for any missed test during Final Exams unless they have a prearranged absence verified by a physician's note.